Irritable Bowel Syndrome

 Women are affected about 2-3 times more than men, with the average age of onset being between 20 and 40.

-The cause of the illness is not known, but certain things can trigger its onset, including:
+The exact cause of the illness is not known, but certain factors are known to trigger its onset, including:

 Symptoms of IBS